-Unfortunately, when a buyer applies for multiple home loans, they could be negatively affecting their credit score: A lender will review your credit history with a credit inquiry every time you apply for a home loan, which tells the credit reporting agencies that you may be taking on new debt and potentially lowers your credit score.
+When a buyer applies for multiple home loans, they could be negatively affecting their credit score.
+A lender will review your credit history with a credit inquiry every time you apply for a home loan.
+This tells the credit reporting agencies that you may be taking on new debt and potentially lowers your credit score.

-The result is a catch-22: Shopping around for mortgages can help you find the best mortgage rate, but it could also lower your credit score, jeopardizing your ability to get a good rate.
+The result is a catch-22.
+Shopping around for mortgages can help you find the best mortgage rate, but it could also lower your credit score.
+A low credit score can jeopardize your ability to get a good rate.

 The good news is that with the following tips, it is possible to mortgage shop without hurting your credit score.

 You have 45 days to shop for mortgages without damaging your credit when lenders use the newer FICO scoring model.
 Any credit checks from lenders within this time frame will appear as a single inquiry on your credit report.
 This means that making more inquiries doesn’t impact your credit more.

 Every lender gets to choose which version of the FICO scoring model they want to use.
 So your shopping window could vary from one inquiry to the next.
 Homebuyers who want to be extra cautious should do their best to keep all mortgage shopping within two weeks.

 Don’t worry too much if your mortgage shopping extends past the 14- or 45-day window.
 Inquiries only make up 10% of your FICO score weighting.

 How much each inquiry affects your credit depends on your borrowing history.
 Buyers who have an extensive borrowing history with a strong payment record and without many inquiries won’t see much damage.
 At most you can expect perhaps a drop of five points.

 Newer borrowers will likely take a greater hit, but the impact is usually still minor.